Mental Health and Money Advice Service

 • Raising awareness of carbon monoxide safety and the Priority Services Register

-• Assessing the impact of working as part of a network of partners to support people with poor mental health
+• Introducing a new network of partners to support people with poor mental health through joined-up customer journeys

 How we’re working together